 However, there are no guidelines on what constitutes to a “session” provided by the IRS or the tax code; extrapolating from an example of a U.S. Tax Court case, where the proceeds from a single day of gambling were defined as a “session”, we can assume that DFS gameplay from one day would be classified as a session.

 According to Publication 529 – Miscellaneous Deductions For use in preparing 2015 Returns, the IRS advises the taxpayer to keep accurate records of the name and address of gaming establishments used, date and the exact type of wagering activity, net winnings or loss, and names of other people present at the time of the event, to ensure correct tax amount is paid.
 Many DFS sites offer players the facility to extract transaction history but this can prove risky as any inaccuracies are the taxpayers’ responsibility to explain to the IRS and not the gaming operators’.

 It is also important to note that when DFS is titled a gambling activity, the loses are no longer subject to the 2% rule; the players can deduct losses no matter how small the amount unless the gamer is resident in one of the many states that do not allow gambling losses to be deducted at all.

 While most players pursue DFS as a hobby or as an amateur, some players can be classified as professional fantasy sportsmen.
 The process of filing taxes as a professional does vary quite a lot from their amateur peers’.

 Professional and Amateur Title for Fantasy Sports Personnel

-The IRS also distinguish between a hobby and business by looking at the expertise of the taxpayer or his consultants, the time, effort and assets applies to the activity, history and success of income and general financial status
+The IRS also distinguish between a hobby and business by looking at the expertise of the taxpayer or his consultants, the time, effort, and assets apply to the activity, history, and success of income and general financial status